Adopt a Highway (film): Plot

-Having spent the last 21 years in a Californian prison for possession of marijuana, a middle-aged man named Russell Millings must find his way in a world that has changed completely since he was incarcerated in the 1990s.
+Having spent the last 21 years in a Californian prison for possession of marijuana, a middle-aged man named Russell Earl Millings must find his way in a world that has changed completely since he was incarcerated in the 1990s.

 Upon his release, Russell finds employment in a burger restaurant.
 He visits an internet café and searches for his father, who died in 2001.
 One night whilst locking up the restaurant, he finds an abandoned baby in the dumpster; a note kept in the bag with the baby reveals the baby's name is Ella.
 Russell attempts to care for Ella himself and bonds with her, telling her of his father's hobby of stamp collecting.

 The baby falls from the bed and is injured, and Russell takes her to a clinic, where Ella is taken away and he is interviewed by the police.
 After losing Ella, Russell travels to Casper, Wyoming, by bus, meeting a woman on the bus who invites him to join her if he ever visits Denver.
 In Casper, he visits his father's grave.

 He visits a bank to open his father's safe deposit box, for which he has been left the key.
 In the box are a letter professing his father's love and valuable stamps, including a Tyrian plum.
 He opens a storage unit also left to him by his late father, which contains the rest of his father's stamp collection and clothes.

 Russell visits Family & Child Services in Los Angeles to check up on Ella and give them an envelope containing details of a trust he has set up in her name, to be given to her on her 18th birthday.
 Russell leaves LA buying a ticket for a bus trip.
 When asked where he would like to go, he smiles at the possibilities ahead.